eradiate/eradiate/docs/rst/user_guide/atmosphere/rayleigh_scattering.rst

   and temperature (101325 Pa, 288.15 K) and
 * :math:`\eta_0` is the air refractive index under standard conditions of pressure and temperature.

+The King correction factor is computed using the data from :cite:`Bates1984RayleighScatteringAir` (table 1).
+The data is interpolated within the [200, 1000] nm range and extrapolated using the 1000 nm value for wavelength larger than 1000 nm.